This list was originally published in 2022. It has been updated to include Scream VI.

 Amber Freeman (Mikey Madison) — Scream (2022)

-Let’s be clear: Guns are bad (for drama and in general), and should only be used sparingly in these movies.
+Let’s be clear: Guns are bad (for drama and in general) and should be used sparingly in these movies.
 They are slashers, not shooters.
 That having been said, Amber casually taking out a gun and shooting Liv before welcoming everyone to the third act of the movie is perhaps the best killer reveal in the franchise.
 Is it surprising?
 Not particularly.
 Based on process of elimination and some undeniably sinister vibes, Amber felt like a reasonably safe bet.
 But the sudden brutality of it is certainly shocking and resonates long after the unmasking.

 Mikey Madison does a stellar job of switching back and forth between homicidal malevolence and victimhood, going straight for pity whenever Amber is cornered.
 (Her attempt to blame Reddit for radicalizing her is a particular high point.)
 Amber ends up feeling secondary only because she’s the first and more obvious reveal, but she gets to brutally murder a legacy character (RIP, Dewey) and goes out in a blaze of glory.
 What more could she ask for?